 6 SWISS GAMES DIVISION: When it comes to card games in Switzerland, there is but one word, Jass.
 So much an obsession is this family of games in Switzerland that many folks there refuse to be caught without a deck of Jass cards in their pocket, or at the very least, in their car.
 The most popular game in this family is the 4-player Schieber-Jass, but if only 3 players are present, we play either of two variations, Coiffeur or Mittlere.

 Thinking about joining?
-Click here for some necessary financial details, as well as links that you can follow to receive a FREE 30-day trial membership in any or all six groups!
+Click here for some necessary financial details, as well as links that you can follow to join any, or all six, of our groups!